uniton-dev/uniton/README.md

-# Uniton – Control Unity From Python
+# Uniton – Instrumentalize Unity with Python

 Uniton lets you control the Unity game engine from Python.
 It aims to instrumentalize Unity and make it more useful in non-game applications.